 - bathhouses, sex clubs and strip clubs

-- where commercial film and TV productions take place with studio audiences
+- commercial film and TV productions where there is a studio audiences

-You do not have to show proof of vaccination if you:
+You do not have to show proof of vaccination if you are:

 - use a washroom

-- access an outdoor area that can only be accessed through an indoor route
+- access an outdoor area that you can only get to by going indoors

 - make a retail purchase

 - place, pick up or pay for an order

 - make a bet or pick up winnings at a racing track

 - entering the business for health and safety purposes